NielsRahder/projects/README.md

 # projects

-Just a private repositoy with some projects I am interested in
+Just a repositoy with some projects I am interested in